mcantillana/JiraWorklog/README.md

 1. Clone the repository or download the project files to your local machine.

 2. Make sure you have Python 3.6 or higher installed.
 You can check your Python version by running `python --version` or `python3 --version` in your terminal.
+And hey, if you're a Mac user, you already know that you need to use `python3` instead of `python`! 😉 (Just a friendly joke, we love all users equally)

 3. Install the required Python packages by running the following command in the terminal: